-Mr. Young has an “AV Preeminent” rating from Martindale Hubbell, the highest rating an attorney can achieve from that organization.
-He is licensed to practice in the States of Texas and Louisiana.
-He serves as a business lawyer and employment lawyer throughout the Houston, TX area, including representing clients in wide variety of business litigation matters.
+Mr. Young has an "AV Preeminent" rating from Martindale Hubbell, the highest rating an attorney can achieve from that organization.
+He is licensed to practice in Texas and Louisiana.
+He serves as a business lawyer and employment lawyer throughout the Houston area, including representing clients in a wide variety of business litigation matters.
 Mr. Young has conducted seminars for, and worked with, human resources departments in companies to educate them on state and federal employment laws.
 Mr. Young represents individuals and companies, as plaintiffs and defendants in commercial litigation and employment matters of all kinds.

 AV Preeminent Rated by Martindale-Hubbell

 Please watch the video to learn more.